 Donated services are recognized as contributions if the services create or enhance a nonfinancial asset or require specialized skills, are performed by people with those skills, and would otherwise be purchased by the Organization.
-The Organization has estimated the approximate fair value of professional services provided at no charge by related parties (Note 7) to be \$4,500 and \$3,000 for the year ended December 31, 2021 and 2020, respectively.
-In addition, the Organization has estimated the approximate fair value of professional services provided at no charge by unrelated parties to be approximately \$6,000 and \$65,000 for the years ended December 31, 2021 and 2020, respectively.
-These professional services include amounts related to cloud application software of approximately \$50,000 for the year ended December 31, 2020 and legal services of approximately \$6,000 and \$15,000 which were provided for the Organization during the years ended December 31, 2021 and 2020, respectively.
-The Organization also received a donation of related platform license fees for the cloud application of \$90,000 during 2020.
-The approximate fair value of professional fees from unrelated parties and license fees is included in gifts-in-kind contributions and expenses in the statements of activities and changes in net assets and functional expenses.
+The Organization has estimated the approximate fair value of professional services provided at no charge by related parties (Note 8) to be \$4,500 for the year ended December 31, 2021.
+In addition, the Organization has estimated the approximate fair value of professional legal services provided at no charge by unrelated parties to be approximately \$6,000 for the year ended December 31, 2021.
+The approximate fair value of professional fees from unrelated parties is included in gifts-in-kind contributions and expenses in the statements of activities and changes in net assets and functional expenses.
 The donated legal services and related party professional fees are recorded in general and administrative expense.